PycraftDeveloper/PMMA/README.md

 NONE of the projects mentioned above are owned or maintained by PycraftDeveloper the maker of this repository, who would also like to say a big thank you to all the teams working on these projects!

 You can check out our licenses and the licenses of all the C/C++ projects PMMA uses as standard [here](https://github.com/PycraftDeveloper/PMMA/tree/main/pmma/licenses) or on your installed version of PMMA (version 5 or later) under `pmma/licenses`.

+_Note: If you spot a problem in our licensing or distribution of third party dependencies please raise the problem as [an issue here](https://github.com/PycraftDeveloper/PMMA/issues) with the title-prefix: 'LICENSING: ' and we will respond to these problems as soon as possible.
+Thanks!_

 ## About